TaWald/InstanceNrrd/README.md

 # Output paths contains list[tuple[Path, Path]] where the first path is the semantic segmentation and the second the instance segmentation.
 ```

+### Current Limitations
+- Currently only supports `.nii.gz` / `.nrrd` files (But can be easily extended to support more)
+- Currently only supports 3D semantic segmentation maps (But can be easily extended to support more)

+This is a small repo that currently only serves to keep instance creation from semantic segmentation maps simple and easy to use.
+It is not meant to be a full fledged library (yet) and just keeps the instance generation outside of the `nneval` repository.

+If you want to extend the functionality of this, feel free to open a PR.